ezEngine/docs-src/pages/docs/animation/skeletal-animation/ik/aim-ik-component.md

 ## How to Set Up Aim IK

-The *Aim IK component* has to be attached to a child node of the [animated mesh](../animated-mesh-component.md) that it is supposed to modify.
-The position of that game object is where the affect bones will point at.
+The *Aim IK component* has to be attached to a child node of the [animated mesh](../animated-mesh-component.md) that it is supposed to affect.
+The position of that game object is where the target bones will point at.
 Add one or more entries to the `Joints` array.
 Each entry identifies a bone to control from the [skeleton](../skeleton-asset.md).
 The `Weight` of each entry defines how much of the necessary IK to apply.
 At a value of 1, the bone would be rotated to fully point at the target.
 With a weight of 0.5, only half the rotation would be applied.
 This is used to distribute the rotation piece-wise over multiple bones.

 ![Aim IK Settings](media/aimik-settings.png)